QUANTUM RTLS BEATS UWB

 WITH 100x BETTER 3D ACCURACY

-ZeroKey’s large-scale 3D real-time location system (RTLS) technology, Quantum RTLS™, is over 100x more accurate than UWB (Ultra Wideband) solutions.
-To demonstrate what this increase in performance allows customers to achieve, we set up a side-by-side comparison of the two systems using ZeroKey’s Quantum RTLS Starter Kit and a popular UWB Kit for a leading competitor.
+ZeroKey’s industry-leading industrial real-time location system (RTLS) technology, Quantum RTLS™, is over 100x more accurate than Ultra-Wideband (UWB) solutions.
+To demonstrate what this increase in performance allows customers to achieve, a side-by-side comparison was conducted using a Quantum RTLS Starter Kit and a competitor’s UWB Kit.
 Read on to find out how the two systems compare.

-Quantum RTLS digitizes, automates, and seamlessly integrates industrial operations by bringing unprecedented precision and resolution to the world of real-time location system technology.
-Capable of digitizing a 3D spatial location down to 1.5 millimetres, Quantum RTLS is over 100x more accurate than the published specifications of other commercially available indoor positioning systems.
-Despite only reliably achieving an accuracy of 150 millimetres or less, UWB technology has been considered the leading solution for years.
+Quantum RTLS 2.0 digitizes, automates, and seamlessly integrates industrial operations by bringing unprecedented precision and resolution to the world of real-time location system technology.
+Capable of digitizing 3D spatial locations with 1.5 mm accuracy, Quantum RTLS 2.0 is over 100x more accurate than other commercially available indoor positioning systems.
+Despite only reliably achieving an accuracy of 150 millimeters or less, UWB technology has been considered the leading solution for years.

 Until now.
-With ZeroKey’s patented ultrasonic-based approach, Quantum RTLS shatters that hard limit by two orders of magnitude, unlocking applications that were previously impossible.
+With ZeroKey’s proprietary and patented ultrasonic-based approach, Quantum RTLS 2.0 shatters that hard limit by two orders of magnitude, unlocking applications that were previously impossible.

-ZeroKey’s Research and Development team has extensively tested the ZeroKey system to validate the technology’s millimetre-level accuracy.
-Nonetheless, we often get asked how Quantum RTLS compares to other solutions and what the hundredfold increase in accuracy means in practical terms.
+ZeroKey’s Research and Development team has extensively tested the ZeroKey system to validate the technology’s millimeter-level accuracy.
+Nonetheless, we’re often asked how our technology compares to other solutions and what the hundredfold increase in accuracy means in practical terms.

-To demonstrate the power of Quantum RTLS, we staged a head-to-head comparison using the ZeroKey Starter Kit and a comparable UWB Starter Kit from a well-known manufacturer.
+To demonstrate the power of Quantum RTLS 2.0, we conducted a head-to-head comparison using the ZeroKey Starter Kit and a comparable UWB Kit from a well-known manufacturer.

-The UWB anchors were laid out in the geometry specified by the manufacturer with three anchors in a line on one side of the area and two anchors positioned on the two remaining corners.
-The UWB anchors were powered by Power-over-Ethernet (PoE) injectors that we plugged into USB battery packs and connected to the provided network gateway.
+The UWB Anchors were laid out in the geometry specified by the manufacturer, with three anchors in a line on one side of the area and two anchors positioned on the two remaining corners.
+The UWB Anchors were powered by Power-over-Ethernet (PoE) injectors that were plugged into USB battery packs and connected to the provided network gateway.

-ZeroKey’s Starter Kit instructions suggest a hexagonal layout for the provided QTM-UAR10 Universal Anchors; however, ZeroKey’s technology maintains a superior level of precision even when minor tweaks are made to the geometry.
-To ensure a fair comparison, Quantum RTLS anchors were mounted to the same tripods as the UWB anchors in a rectangular configuration instead of the hexagonal geometry we recommend.
-With an integrated battery and data link, ZeroKey’s universal anchor nodes offer maximum flexibility.
+ZeroKey’s Starter Kit instructions suggest a hexagonal configuration for the provided QTM-UAR10 Universal Anchors; however, ZeroKey’s technology maintains a superior level of precision even when minor tweaks are made to the geometry.
+To ensure a fair comparison, Quantum RTLS Anchors were mounted to the same tripods as the UWB Anchors in a rectangular configuration instead of the hexagonal geometry we recommend.
+With an integrated battery and data link, ZeroKey’s Universal Anchor Nodes offer maximum flexibility.
 They can operate wirelessly for use in temporary installations, or they can be hardwired to USB power for permanent setups.
-In this case, we powered ZeroKey’s anchors with the built-in battery and connected them to the QTM-AGP10 Network Gateway included in the Starter Kit.
+In this case, we powered the Quantum RTLS Anchors with the built-in battery and connected them to the QTM-AGP10 Network Gateway included in the Starter Kit.

 The UWB system was set up using an anchor-to-anchor calibration, requiring a time-consuming manual input of each anchor’s height above the ground.
 A laser range finder was used to measure these heights.
 Next, the system was configured for 3D positioning using software provided with the UWB Starter Kit.

-The ZeroKey system was set up using automatic self-calibration, which enables rapid deployment and eliminates the need to manually survey.
+The ZeroKey system was set up using its built-in automatic self-calibration technology, which enables rapid deployment and eliminates the need to manually survey.
 Using the ZeroKey Configuration Tool, the system was then configured for hyper-accurate 3D positioning.

-In the centre of the positioning area, an approximately 2m by 2m track was constructed with an Intelino Smart Train Set.
+In the center of the positioning area, an approximately 2 m by 2 m track was constructed with an Intelino Smart Train Set.
 The track geometry purposely featured curves, switchbacks, and parallel sections to accurately test the positioning capabilities of the two systems.
 A laser scan was completed using a Faro laser scanner to generate reference truth points on the track.

 THE RESULTS

-A ZeroKey QTM-SMR10 Universal Mobile and a UWB tracker tag were mounted to the robotic train cars.
+A ZeroKey QTM-SMR10 Universal Mobile and a UWB Tag were mounted to the robotic train cars.
 Data from each system was collected over multiple laps of the track.
-By comparing an overlay of the ZeroKey positioning data, the UWB positioning data from a similar runtime, and the truth points from the laser scan, we see that both the track structure and real-world geometry of the track are recorded almost perfectly by the ZeroKey system.
-While parts of the track structure can be detected in the UWB data, the overall scale appears distorted, and many details of the track are lost.
-When we visualize the Y-and Z-axis coordinates from the two systems, we see a large deviation in the height recorded by the UWB system.
-Meanwhile, the ZeroKey positioning data appears flat and is a near-perfect representation of the ground plane.
+By comparing ZeroKey’s positioning data, UWB positioning data from a similar runtime, and truth points from the laser scan, it becomes clear that Quantum RTLS records both the track structure and real-world geometry with near-perfect precision.
+In contrast, the UWB system detects parts of the track structure, but its scale appears distorted, and there is significant detail loss.
+Notably, an analysis of the Y- and Z-axis coordinates reveals a large deviation in the height measurements from the UWB system, while Quantum RTLS provides a flat and highly accurate representation of the ground plane.

-Next, we configured the UWB system with a set tag height of 70 millimetres to perform positioning in 2D.
-By comparing an overlay of this data set to the same ZeroKey data set used above, we see that the UWB system is unable to clearly distinguish many of the track features like the tight curves and parallel track sections.
+Next, we configured the UWB system with a set tag height of 70 mm to perform positioning in 2D.
+By comparing an overlay of this data set to the same ZeroKey data set used above, it’s evident that the UWB system cannot clearly distinguish many of the track features, like the tight curves and parallel track sections.
 While the data trend from the 2-dimensional UWB positioning is closer to the real-world geometry of the track than the results obtained in 3D, it remains significantly distorted.

 Plotting the estimated anchor positions from the ZeroKey and UWB systems against their true coordinates from the laser scan further demonstrates the superior level of accuracy that ZeroKey’s Quantum RTLS achieves.
-To calibrate the UWB anchors, the above-ground height of each anchor was manually measured and entered into the calibration software.
-The UWB network then used anchor-to-anchor calibration to estimate the X-and Y-axis positions of each anchor node.
-As shown in the following chart, the estimated anchor positions can deviate by more than 200 millimetres from the true coordinates determined by the laser scan, even when the UWB calibration is only estimating their locations in 2D.
+To calibrate the UWB Anchors, the above-ground height of each anchor was manually measured and entered into the calibration software.
+The UWB network then used anchor-to-anchor calibration to estimate each anchor node’s X- and Y-axis positions.
+The following chart shows that the estimated anchor positions can deviate by more than 200 mm from the actual coordinates determined by the laser scan, even when the UWB calibration only estimates their locations in 2D.

 On the other hand, the guided self-calibration performed by ZeroKey’s Quantum RTLS technology did not require any manual measuring and estimated the position of its anchors in 3D to an extremely high degree of accuracy.

-From this simple demonstration, it is clear that the accuracy Quantum RTLS provides gives businesses the ability to digitize human-centric processes on a much finer scale than what can be achieved with UWB technology.
-Applications such as bolt sequencing, pick-and-place quality control, and hand and limb safety zones occur well under the 150-millimetre scale of UWB technology’s best-case 2D positioning scenario.
-By visualizing common use cases with a scaled graphic overlay of the 3D positioning data obtained from the two systems, it is evident that ZeroKey technology is dramatically transforming industrial processes in a way that has never been done before.
+This simple demonstration shows that Quantum RTLS’ accuracy allows businesses to digitize human-centric processes on a much finer scale than what can be achieved with UWB technology.
+Applications such as bolt sequencing, pick-and-place quality control, and hand and limb safety zones occur well under the 150 mm scale of UWB’s best-case 2D positioning scenario.
+By visualizing common use cases with a scaled graphic overlay of the 3D positioning data obtained from the two systems, it is evident that ZeroKey’s technology is dramatically transforming industrial processes in a way that has never been done before.
 It is self-deployable and more reliable than UWB, with 100x better 3D accuracy.
-Customers gain actionable insight into facility-wide operations and processes with Quantum RTLS.
+With Quantum RTLS, customers gain actionable insight into facility-wide operations and processes, leading to increased production efficiency, improved first-pass yields, and better bottom-line performance.

 Frequently Asked Questions